Ronit0104123/GSoC_Documentation/docs/index.md

 ## 1. Project Goals

-The goal of my GSoC project was to enhance the **graph exploration** and **query interface** of the Internet Health Report platform, making it more interactive and user-friendly.
+The goal of my GSoC project was to enhance the graph exploration and query interface of the Internet Yellow Pages (IYP), making it more interactive and user-friendly.

 To achieve this, I worked on: